 Hankook Winter i*cept RS2 review

-Blackcircles.Com says: Motorists who have ordered this tyre in the past have left positive reviews.
-The feedback highlights the tyre’s performance on snow, plus improved comfort and good fuel economy.
+Motorists who ordered this tyre have left mostly positive reviews – with feedback highlighting the tyre’s performance on snow, plus improved comfort and good fuel economy.

 In this review